Thomas Lincoln: Indiana

 In December 1816, the Lincolns settled in the Little Pigeon Creek Community in what was then Perry County and is now Spencer County, Indiana.
 There Thomas and Abraham set to work carving a home from the Indiana wilderness.
 Father and son worked side by side to clear the land, plant the crops and build a home.
 Thomas also found that his skills as a carpenter were in demand as the community grew.
 Nancy's aunt Elisabeth Sparrow, uncle Thomas Sparrow, and cousin Dennis Hanks settled at Little Pigeon Creek the following fall.
 While Abraham was ten years younger than his second cousin Dennis, the boys were good friends.

 In October 1818, Nancy Hanks Lincoln contracted milk sickness by drinking milk of a cow that had eaten the white snakeroot plant.
 There was no cure for the poison and on October 5, 1818, Nancy died.

-Abraham and Sarah Lincoln, as well as Sophie and Dennis Hanks (whose guardians had also died of milk sickness), lived alone for six months when Lincoln went back to Kentucky to seek a bride and courted Sarah Bush Johnston, a widow from Elizabethtown, Kentucky.
+Abraham and Sarah Lincoln, as well as Sophie and Dennis Hanks (whose guardians had also died of milk sickness), lived alone for six months when Lincoln went back to Kentucky to seek a bride and courted Sarah Bush Johnston, a widow from Elizabethtown, Kentucky whom he had been acquainted with years before.
 On December 2, 1819, he married her and she brought her three children, Elizabeth, Matilda, and John, to join Abe, Sarah, and Dennis Hanks to make a new family of eight.
 Lincoln assisted in building the Little Pigeon Baptist Church, became a member of the church, and served as church trustee.
 By 1827, Lincoln had become the proud owner of 100 acres of Indiana land.

-The family continued to live in extreme poverty in Indiana, according to family members, neighbors, and friends.
+Sarah Lincoln became a valued member of the household, and she and Abraham became very close.
+However, the family continued to live in extreme poverty in Indiana, according to family members, neighbors, and friends.
 There were times that the only food in the house was potatoes, and the children did not have sufficient clothes to wear.
 Abraham was not invited to a wedding because he did not have appropriate clothes to wear.
 Sarah was taken in by a local family and earned her room and board by performing housekeeping chores.
 Abraham's life was considered "one of hard labor and great privation."

 David Herbert Donald, noting that Thomas Lincoln's eyesight began to fail in the 1820s, described his struggle to support his family: